wbcbz7/sndlib-watcom/README.md

 Second, memory coherency issues are becoming important.
 PCI systems handle this fine, but in some environments (like PCIe systems), we have to handle unusual stuff like PCIe traffic classes, snooping, etc.

+tl;dr: should work under raw/XMS environments, and probably VCPI (paging enabled) as well.
+Native DOS DPMI clients like CWSDPMI/HDPMI32 are also fine, whereas multitaskers like Windows would fail.

 ### 1. High Definition Audio